-Minibus shared taxis run almost everywhere – around cities, to the suburbs and to neighbouring towns.
+Shared minibus taxis run almost everywhere – around cities, and to the suburbs, townships and neighbouring towns.
 Riding them offers an insight into local life, but be aware that there are safety issues.

 - They leave when full – though ‘full’ in South Africa isn’t as packed as in many African countries.

 - Most accommodate 14 to 16 people.
 Slightly larger ‘sprinters’ accommodate about 20.